magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 ---
 layout: default
 group: cloud
-subgroup: 100_project
+subgroup: 090_configure
 title: Set up Fastly
 menu_title: Set up Fastly
-menu_order: 30
+menu_order: 5
 menu_node:
 version: 2.0
 github_link: cloud/access-acct/fastly.md
 ---

-[Fastly](https://www.fastly.com/why-fastly){:target="_blank"} is required for Magento Enterprise Cloud Edition, and is used in Staging and Production environments.
+[Fastly](https://www.fastly.com/why-fastly){:target="_blank"} is required for {{site.data.var.<ece>}}, and is used in Staging and Production environments.
 It works with Varnish to provide fast caching capabilities and a {% glossarytooltip f83f1fa7-7a64-467b-b629-c2d0c25d2e7f %}Content Delivery Network{% endglossarytooltip %} (CDN) for static assets.
 Fastly is not available in Integration environments.

 This information gets you started with installing and configuring Fastly.
 We provide additional information for backends and Origin shields, and error/maintenance page, and VCL snippets.

 For VCL snippets, experience developing that code is required for advanced configurations.

+The process for configuring Fastly includes:

+* Install Fastly module in Integration
+* Deploy code across Staging and Production
+* Configure Fastly credentials and settings
+* Advanced configurations including VCL snippets

 ## Get your Fastly credentials {#cloud-fastly-creds}
 To get Fastly credentials, open a [support ticket]({{ page.baseurl }}cloud/welcome/get-help.html).
 You must provide your fully-qualified domain name.

 We'll provide you with the following credentials for your Staging and Production services:

-*	Fastly service ID
+*	Fastly Service ID
 *	Fastly API key

 Make note of which environment each set of credentials is used for.
 If you use the wrong credentials in an environment, you'll encounter issues with Fastly.